JosieOnGit/Luniks/Stories/Lúniks Timeline.md

 ## 2001 - Vestian allocation is drafted, US closes borders
 With the borders on Ubunia nearing completion, the next continent to be drafted and allocated was **Vestia**.
 With many nations from Earth carrying over to Lúniks for a better shot at a proper livelihood for its citizens, nations like **Taiwan**, **Denmark**, **Greece** and the **Benelux**, were given locations on the Vestia that they could settle, thus drawing and forming the borders accordingly.

+On the other side of the globe, **PALMER-EDEN**, now in control of the vast majority of the US, closes the borders, preventing any citizen and organisation from entering and leaving the country until further notice.

 ## 2004 - Deónian forests discovered

 ## 2005 - Exploration mission, **One** lands on Lúniks